Bringing the Bible to Life! - Bible Portraits

 • Medieval Demonology: Later writings classify Abaddon as one of the infernal princes of hell, associated with devastation.

-Quotes About Apollyon
+About Apollyon

-Charles H. Spurgeon (1834–1892):
+Charles Spurgeon (1834–1892)

-Portrait of The First Beast from the Sea
+The First Beast from the Sea

-This striking depiction of the Beast from the Sea captures the ominous essence of the creature described in Revelation 13:1-10.
+This striking depiction of the first Beast from the Sea captures the ominous essence of the creature described in Revelation 13:1-10.
 Rising from turbulent waters, the Beast embodies the oppressive political powers that deceive the world and challenge God’s authority.
 Cloaked in darkness with a fierce and powerful form, the Beast’s many heads and horns symbolize its global influence and dominion over nations, perpetuating idolatry and false worship.
 The stormy sea beneath him emphasizes the chaos and turmoil he brings upon the earth.

 Symbolism of the Beast from the Sea